external-secrets/external-secrets/docs/guides/multi-tenancy.md

-External Secrets Operator provides different modes of operation to fulfill ogranizational needs.
+External Secrets Operator provides different modes of operation to fulfill organizational needs.
 This guide outlines the flexibility of ESO and should give you a first impression of how you can employ this operator in your organization.

 For a multi-tenant deployment you should first examine your organizational